 THANK YOU FOR CHOOSING ME AS YOUR TEACHER!
 IN ORDER TO ENSURE THAT YOUR CHILD GETS THE MOST EFFECTIVE AND CREATIVE TEACHING POSSIBLE, I HAVE ESTABLISHED THE FOLLOWING POLICIES:

 Tuition and Calendar

 The year is divided into three trimesters, usually about 12 weeks in length, with the summer session on a different schedule.
 Tuition is due the week the trimester begins or on the first day of each month.
 There are no refunds for tuition payments, as you have reserved your exclusive spot on the teacher’s schedule, whether or not the student attends the lesson.
-Lessons begin on September 5th and will continue to approximately the week of June 27th.
+Lessons begin the first week of September and will continue to the last week of June.

 ***Please see the calendar for tuition amounts and calendar details***